BoyceLab/DataSharingInABox/docs/dua.md

+---
+title: Data Use Agreement & Access Instructions
+---

 !!! warning "Sample Content Only"
-    This page contains **example language and placeholders** intended to help registry teams set up their own data sharing site.
-    Please **replace all placeholder text** with content specific to your own registry, governance policies, and workflows.
+    This page includes sample terms and procedures adapted from other registries.
+Please update all placeholders and ensure your local legal and governance teams review your final version.

-# Data Use Agreements (DUA) & Data Access
+# Data Use Agreement (DUA) & Research Data Access

-*This page outlines how to request access to the registry data and the terms for using the data.* Transparency about data use policies helps researchers understand the requirements before they attempt to obtain the data.
+This page outlines the procedures and terms for requesting access to data from the **[Registry Name]**, maintained by **[Registry Organization]**.
+These policies are designed to ensure secure and ethical use of patient-level registry data.

-## How to Request Data
+## 🔑 How to Request Data

-Interested researchers should [describe the process – e.g., "contact the registry coordinator at your@email.org", or "fill out the data request form (link)"].
-Include any prerequisites (for example, *must be affiliated with an institution*, or *provide a research plan*).

-_For a complete overview, see [Information for Researchers](researchers.md)._

-## Data Use Agreement (DUA)

-Before accessing the data, researchers will need to sign a Data Use Agreement.
-This agreement ensures that:
+All data requests must include:

+- A completed data request form (linked or attached by your registry)
+- Proof of IRB submission or approval
+- A signed Confidentiality Agreement (template available upon request)
+- A detailed list of requested variables or data domains

+To initiate a request, contact **[datarequests@yourorganization.org]** or visit our [Data Request Portal](https://yourorg.org/data-portal).

+🕐 *Standard review time is 3–6 months depending on complexity.*

+> 💡 Note: Industry or commercial requests may follow a separate process.
+Contact **[industryrequests@yourorganization.org]** for more information.

+---

+## 🔒 Terms and Conditions

+Access is contingent upon full compliance with these data use requirements:

+- Only non-identifiable data will be shared unless approved under a Limited Data Set with additional agreements.
-- The data will only be used for the approved research purpose.
+- The dataset may only be used for the specific project outlined in your application.
-- No attempts will be made to re-identify individual participants.
+- No attempts to re-identify participants are permitted.
-- Data will be stored securely and not shared further without permission.
+- Data must be stored securely and may not be redistributed.
-- [Add any other conditions specific to your registry here.]

-You can download a template DUA [provide link if available] or request one via email.
-The DUA must be reviewed and co-signed by an authorized official at the researcher’s institution.
+- Investigators must submit abstracts 7 days and manuscripts 30 days prior to submission for registry review.
+- Projects must be completed within 3 years of data access; extensions may be requested.
+- Upon study completion, all data files must be destroyed and written confirmation sent to the registry.

+📝 Suggested Acknowledgment Language:
+> “The authors thank [Registry Organization] for providing access to [Registry Name] data for this study.
+We extend our gratitude to the individuals who contributed data and the participating sites.”

+📢 Suggested Data Availability Statement:
+> “Data are available upon reasonable request through the [Registry Organization]'s Research Oversight Committee.
+Contact [datarequests@yourorg.org] for details.
+Access restrictions apply to protect patient privacy.”

+---

+## 📄 Signature Requirements

+The following must be signed and submitted:

+- Confidentiality Agreement
+- (If applicable) Information Use Agreement (IUA) for Limited Data Sets
+- IRB approval letter

+The **Principal Investigator (PI)** must be affiliated with the institution responsible for data analysis.
+Changes in personnel or institution must be reported to **[Registry Organization]**.

+---

-## Citation and Acknowledgement
+## Citation

-If you use the registry data in a publication or presentation, you are expected to acknowledge the data source.
-For example:

-*“Data were provided by the [Registry Name], with appropriate IRB approval and data use agreements.”*

-Check if your registry has specific language for acknowledgments or if you are required to credit a funding source.

-## Contact for Data Access

-[Insert contact information here – e.g., email address or help desk link]
+> *Adapted with permission from the Cystic Fibrosis Foundation: CFFPR Data Application and Confidentiality Agreement.*